missatrox44/crab-city-server-rotation/README.md

 - Titles to include Server, Bar, Trainee (blue, green, yellow)
 - Buttons will be next to every server name and disabled until it is that server's turn
 - A 'plus' button to add a server to a table, presented with two choices: Table or Big Top
+- A counter will keep track of all tables assigned to a server
 - If assigned to a Big Top - The server will be prompted to enter how many seats and be paused in rotation until the Big Top has ordered food (time in button)
 - If assigned to Table - server will be prompted to enter how many seats and the rotation will continue as normal
 - There will be a skip button to skip next server in rotation